Soldier of Fortune (video game): Reception

-The Dreamcast version and the Gold Edition received "mixed or average reviews" according to the review aggregation website Metacritic.
-Robert Howarth of GameFan wrote of the PC version, "for those adults looking for extreme action, Soldier of Fortune could be just what the doctor ordered."
+The PC's original release received "generally positive reviews" according to the review aggregation website GameRankings.
+Robert Howarth of GameFan gave the PC version 91% and wrote, "for those adults looking for extreme action, Soldier of Fortune could be just what the doctor ordered."
 Howarth considered its story to be "on par" with many action movies; he also commented that the GHOUL damage model rendering system was "an amazing technology".

 Chris Kramer of NextGen's June 2000 issue wrote of the PC original, "Sure, it's not for kids, but it's as good an FPS as you could ever ask for."
 15 issues later, Jim Preston called the Dreamcast version "An OK port of an OK game."

 Robert Mayer of Computer Games Strategy Plus gave the PC version four stars out of five, saying, "Raven Software set out to make a shooter, and they've made a damn fine one.
 Just be sure you're up to it before you dive in.
 It gets mighty bloody in there."
 Edge gave the same PC version seven out of ten, calling it "an above-average firstperson shooter.
 It doesn't bring much to the genre, save for its gory depiction of violence."

 Cal Nguyen of AllGame gave the PC version four-and-a-half stars out of five, saying, "If you're bent on eliminating terrorist threats by skinheads, Saddam Hussein's army, Russian mafias or even New York mobsters, then take a lesson from the Soldier of Fortune [sic] and tear open a new one."
 Later, J.C.
 Barnes gave the Dreamcast version three-and-a-half stars out of five, calling it "a solid shooter that doesn't break new ground in graphics, sound or artificial intelligence, but it's a solid shooter worth some attention.
 Aside from the tricky controls and lighting issues, FPS fans shouldn't be too disappointed with this single-player adventure."